 In troubled real estate workouts we help our clients identify and implement a wide array of solutions for their specific needs.
 We assist both our lender and borrower clients with all aspects of loan workouts, including forbearances, loan modifications, project entitlement and development issues, and negotiations to bring the lender, borrower and other interested parties together to successfully restructure and document their deal.
-We also provide counsel in all types of real estate matters in bankruptcy, including single asset real estate case issues, adequate protection of the lender’s interest in collateral, stays against lien enforcement, valuation of collateral, assumption or rejection of leases, and restructuring loan terms through a confirmed plan of reorganization.
+We also provide counsel in all types of real estate matters in bankruptcy, including single asset real estate case issues, adequate protection of the lender’s interest in collateral, stays against lien enforcement, valuation of collateral and restructuring loan terms through a confirmed plan of reorganization.

 Often times, as a sub-set and in direct relation to bankruptcy, the firm also routinely negotiates and prepares workout and forbearance agreements for secured lenders, and can quickly prepare such agreements with little notice from the client.
 The firm is familiar with all aspects of workouts and forbearance terms.

 Enforcement/Collection Actions – Asset Recovery